cmse822/project-1-team1/roofline/roofline_writeup.md

 1. ![AMD Roofline](./roofline_amd.jpg)
    ![Intel Roofline](./roofline_intel.jpg)
+   - For AMD:
+     - Ridge point is 13.6 GFLOPs/s at an operational intensity of about 0.19 FLOPs/byte for L1.
-   For AMD, the ridge point is 13.6 GFLOPs/s at an operational intensity of about 0.19 FLOPs/byte for L1, and 1.2 for DRAM. \\
+     - Ridge point is 13.6 GFLOPs/s at an operational intensity of about 1.2 FLOPs/byte for DRAM.
+   - For Intel:
+     - Ridge point is 10.1 GFLOPs/s at an operational intensity of about 0.22 FLOPs/byte for L1.
+     - Ridge point is 10.1 GFLOPs/s at an operational intensity of about 0.31 FLOPs/byte for L2.
-   For Intel, the ridge point is 10.1 GFLOPs/s at an operational intensity of about 0.22 FLOPs/byte for L1, 0.31 for L2, and 0.5 for DRAM.
+     - Ridge point is 10.1 GFLOPs/s at an operational intensity of about 0.5 FLOPs/byte for DRAM.

 2. Below are the results predicted for the kernels in the Roofline paper.